stalgiag/p5.xr/docs/quick-start/device-support.md

 ### Browser Support for VR
 Chrome 78+ on Android
-Chrome and Firefox on Desktop
+Chrome and Chromium (Brave, Edge, etc) on Desktop

 ## AR